-Indonesia's Legal Framework on the Protection of Children
+Malaysia's Legal Framework on the Protection of Children

-Indonesia is a signatory to a number of international human rights treaties that obligate the government to enact laws and policies to protect and fulfill children's rights.
-The government ratified the CRC in September 1990, and has adopted a number of other instruments including the Optional Protocol on the involvement of children in armed conflict, the Optional Protocol on the sale of children, child prostitution and child pornography, and the International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families.
-Indonesia was also the first country in the Asia and Pacific region to ratify all eight core ILO conventions covering the fundamental principles and rights at work, including No. 138 and No. 182 on child labour.
+Malaysia is a signatory to a number of international human right treaties that obligate the government to enact laws and policies to protect and fulfil children's rights.
+The government ratified the CRC in February 1995, and has adopted a number of other instruments including the Optional Protocol on the involvement of children in armed conflict, the Optional Protocol on the sale of children, child prostitution and child pornography, the ILO Fundamental Conventions on Minimum Age (No.138) and Worst Forms of Child Labour (No.182).